piraeusdatastore/piraeus-operator/docs/how-to/talos.md

 This is done by building a install image from the [talos factory](https://factory.talos.dev) with drbd included

-You will also need to update the machine config to set the following kernel paramaiters:
+You will also need to update the machine config to set the following kernel module parameters:

 ```yaml
 machine: